abhinav-22-tech/Automatic-Bulk-Email-Sender/README.md

 # Features

-1. Easily send bulk emails
+1. Easily send bulk emails through google spreadsheets
 2. Scheduling the emails
 3. Track email to check it is open or not
 4. Check remaining email send quotas